Skip to main content

 3. Governance

-1. Fairness: when you are party in the situation
+1. Fairness: when you are a party in the situation

 2. Justice: when you judge a situation

-3. Wisdom: when you discover the eternal mechanisms of a situation
+3. Prudence: when you discover the eternal mechanisms of a situation

 1. Lack of Temperance